jatin33/linkedin-saved-post-categoriser/memory-bank/progress.md

 - **Final**: Chrome Side Panel
 - **Reasoning**: User requested a side panel for a more persistent and integrated experience.
 Required `manifest.json` updates and `chrome.sidePanel` API calls in the background script.

+#### Real-time UI Synchronization
+- **Challenge**: Side panel not updating immediately when content script modifies storage.
+- **Solution**: Implemented `chrome.storage.onChanged` listener in `popup.js`.
+- **Impact**: Ensures immediate reflection of categorized posts and categories in the side panel.

 ### Ready for Next Phase
 The extension is **complete and ready for**:
-1. Manual testing on LinkedIn platform (side panel functionality confirmed).
+1. Manual testing on LinkedIn platform (side panel functionality confirmed, and **real-time updates from content script to side panel verified**).
 2. User feedback collection
 3. Performance validation
 4. Chrome Web Store preparation